MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - NOCSH
 ms.localizationpriority: medium
 ms.collection:
-description: "Summary: Prepare your Skype for Business Server 2019 servers and domain infrastructure with this topic.
-Hardware, OS, databases, software, all the system requirements and recommendations, along with certificate DNS, file share, and Active Directory information, are here to help ensure a successful install and deployment of your server farm."
+description: "Summary: Prepare your Skype for Business Server 2019 servers and domain infrastructure with the help of this topic.
+Hardware, OS, databases, software, all the system requirements and recommendations, together with certificate DNS, file share, and Active Directory information are here to help ensure a successful installation and deployment of your server farm."
 ---

 # System requirements for Skype for Business Server 2019

-**Summary:** Prepare to install Skype for Business Server 2019 with this article.
+**Summary:** Prepare to install Skype for Business Server 2019 with the help of this article.
 Hardware, OS, software, databases, certificates, Active Directory, DNS, and fileshares are covered here.
-All the system requirements and recommendations are here to help ensure a successful install and deployment of your server farm.
+All the system requirements and recommendations are here to help ensure a successful installation and deployment of your server farm.

 As you might expect, there are some preparations to make before you begin deploying Skype for Business Server 2019.
 This article walks you through planning for: